 Hummus is a traditional Middle Eastern dip that became very popular in Western cultures over the last few decades.
-It's made with chickpeas and tahini, and seasoned with lemon, garlic and cumin.
+It's made with chickpeas and tahini, then seasoned with lemon, garlic and cumin.
 Once you try this incredibly delicious yet simple authentic hummus recipe, you will never want to buy a pre-packed hummus from the supermarket.

 Every culture has its own hummus recipe and different ways of serving this delicious dip.
 While some cultures serve hummus as an appetizer, some serve it as a warm dish for breakfast, lunch or dinner.

 How to Make Authentic Hummus?

 I hope you enjoy the process of making this Authentic Hummus as much as you enjoy eating it! 🙂

-Bon appétit! / Afiyet olsun!
+Bon appétit! / Afiyet Olsun!

-Authentic Hummus Recipe
+Easy Authentic Hummus Recipe

-- ½ TSP bicarbonate of soda
+- ½ teaspoon bicarbonate of soda

 - 240 g cooked chickpeas (one can)